noahbliss/Viper4Linux/README.md

 ## Packages

 ### Arch
-We have a package for Arch made by MaxFomo in the Telegram group.
-If you want to give that a go it could save you time and help us test!
+We have a package for Arch.

     yay -S viper4linux-git

-We also have a package for the GUI!
-The one below is for the git version, go to https://github.com/ThePBone/Viper4Linux-GUI and look for the stable builds if you'd prefer that route.
+We also have a package for the GUI! check it out at https://github.com/ThePBone/Viper4Linux-GUI and look for the stable builds if you'd prefer that route.

     yay -S viper4linux-gui-git